ckiplab/ckipnlp/README.rst

 Part-of-Speech Tagging†                     ✔           ✔
 Sentence Parsing                                        ✔
 Named-Entity Recognition                    ✔
-Co-Reference Delectation‡         ✔         ✔           ✔
+Co-Reference Resolution‡          ✔         ✔           ✔
 ================================  ========  ==========  ===========

 - † These drivers require only one of either backends.